ShyftNetwork/go-empyrean/README.md

 It should be noted that the authentication currently relies on a smart contract boolean returning function [isValidSigner(bool)], that for a given signature address returns true if the contract or contract owner has a public key matching the signature.

-#### Docker Images
+## Running with Docker

-Two sets of Docker Images are available for ShyftGeth, the Postgresql Database, and the Shyft Block Explorer, which can be used for local development and testnet connection.
+Two sets of Docker Images are available for go-empyrean, the Postgresql Database, and the Shyft Block Explorer, which can be used for local development and testnet connection.
 The development settings are included in docker-compose.yml, the testnet settings are included in docker-compose.production.yml.
 To launch these containers you will need to have docker-compose installed on your computer.
 Installation instructions for docker-compose are available [here](https://docs.docker.com/install/).

 **To build the images for the first time please run the following command:**

-`./shyft-geth --setup # clears persisted directories prior to docker build`
+	./shyft-config/shyft-geth.sh --setup

-`docker-compose up --build`
+	docker-compose up --build

 Running the above command will build Shyft Block Explorer on port `:3000` which is being served by Shyft Block Explorer API on port `:8080`.
 These are images being pulled from docker hub which are publicly available.

-If you would like to reinitialize/rebuild the docker images you can run the above mentioned command as well.

-To launch ShyftGeth, PG, the ShyftBlock Explorer Api and UI anytime after initial build - issue the following commands from the root of the project directory:

-`./shyft-geth --setup # clears persisted directories prior to docker build`

-**`docker-compose up`**

-To stop/pause mining - enter:

-**`docker-compose stop`**

-And then just issue `docker-compose up` to continue mining.

-#### Docker Postgresql - DB Connection
+#### Docker PostgreSQL

-From your local machine you can view the database by connecting to the database in the container at **``127.0.0.1:8001``**
+From your local machine you can view the database by connecting to the database in the container at

+	127.0.0.1:8001

 Use the following credentials: